Johennes/Crosswords/README.md

 Crosswords is licensed under the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+The HTML5 shiv is licensed under the MIT/GPL2 license.

+jQuery and jQuery UI are licensed under the MIT license.